natenka/pyneng-book-en/docs/source/book/14_regex/spec_sym.rst

     In [30]: re.search('([0-9]+\.)+[0-9]+', line).group()
     Out[30]: '15.0.15.1'

-Brackets not only allow you to group expressions.
-String that matches bracketed expression is memorized.
+Parentheses not only allow you to group expressions.
+String that matches expression in parentheses is memorized.
 It can be obtained separately by special methods ``groups`` and ``group(n)``.
 This is covered in subsection "Grouping".